When To Put A Dog Down With Torn ACL [ANSERED]

 Can Your Dog Live Comfortably with an Injured/Torn ACL?

-In many instances, your dog will go through a lot of pain on a daily basis when it has a torn ACL.
+In many instances, your dog will go through a lot of pain daily when it has a torn ACL.
 When you do not opt for surgery, all your vet can do is give some pain relief medications and treat it symptomatically.
-Your dog might have to stay on pain killers and other symptom-alleviating drugs for the remainder of his lifetime.
+Your dog might have to stay on painkillers and other symptom-alleviating drugs for the remainder of his lifetime.

 With time, your dog’s body would compensate for the tear in the ACL; leading to the development of scar tissue and making the joint stiff.
 In the long run, your dog’s mobility would be limited.
 Even engaging in day-to-day activities would eventually become difficult.